Ice-skating and sledding

 Hike in wilderness in Espoo

-If you are looking for something more wild, Nuuksio national park is short drive away from Helsinki.
-Walk along the paths, ski along the tracks or work your way through the unbeaten snow and make a pot of coffee on a camp fire.
+If you are looking for something more wild, Nuuksio national park is a short drive away from Helsinki.
+Nuuksio offers hiking and skiing paths in the Finnish forest.
+Remember to take a pot of coffee or hot chocolate with you to enjoy it on a campfire.

 Once it gets cold, Nuuksio has a newly-built exhibition centre, Haltia, dedicated to Finnish nature.
-The exhibitions at Haltia provide a genuine experience of the Finnish nature, and you can also rent hiking gear.
+Haltia provides a genuine experience of the Finnish nature from the southern coast to the very north of the country.
+You can also rent hiking gear from Haltia exhibition centre.

-Icy dip to the frozen sea and warm Sauna
+Dip to the frozen Baltic sea and warm Sauna

 There is no better way to warm yourself up after a cold winter day than step into a Finnish sauna.
 And, believe it or not, take a swim in icy water.
-See the list of public saunas in Helsinki.
+See the list of our favourite of public saunas in Helsinki.

 Winter walk in the city

-The shoreline and islands are wonderful places to breath in the fresh air and marvel at the views during the winter.
+The shoreline and islands are wonderful places to breath in the fresh air and enjoy a winter day.
 The archipelago of Helsinki consists of around 330 islands, and some islands, such as Suomenlinna and Seurasaari can be reached during the winter as well.
+Take a ferry over the frozen see to Suomenlinna from Kauppatori or reach Seurasaari by foot.

 On your way back home stop to eat a hot bowl of fish soup in market halls of Hietaniemi or Eteläranta.